 QUESTIONS TO ASK NOTES What should I bring with me to the conditioning chemotherapy appointments?
 What will my schedule look like leading up to and during conditioning chemotherapy?
 For how many days will I be receiving conditioning chemotherapy?
 What is the length of each conditioning chemotherapy treatment?
 How many rest days will I have in between conditioning chemotherapy and CAR T infusion?
+What type of conditioning chemo will I be receiving?
 How does this conditioning chemotherapy differ from chemotherapy I've had before?
 Will I get instructions about how much water to drink daily?
 Will I need to come in to get fluids through a vein (IV)?
 Does my caregiver need to be with me for each conditioning chemotherapy appointment?
-Is there a social worker that I can work with?
-What is their contact information?
 Do you have financial assistance for travel and lodging?
 If yes, could I receive it in advance?
 Or do I need to pay upfront and get reimbursed after?

 If we stay in a hotel, how can we get to the CAR T center for chemotherapy?
 Are there shuttles or transportation vouchers?
 Is there a financial counselor who can help me manage the costs?
 If yes, what is their contact information?
 How do I get a translator, if needed?
-Other questions:

-GET PREPARED BEFORE THIS STEP:Conditioning Chemotherapy
+GET PREPARED BEFORE Conditioning Chemotherapy

-WHAT WE NEED TO PLAN, DECIDE, AND DO NOTES Who will come with me and help me get to my conditioning chemotherapy appointments?
-Plan for travel.
-Will we need to make reservations to fly, take a train, taxi or rideshare?
-How much are those costs?
-Can we drive there?
-How much and where is parking?
-If we need to stay overnight, where will we stay, for how many nights, and how much will it cost?
-How much will we need to spend for meals and other expenses while we are traveling?
+WHAT WE NEED TO PLAN, DECIDE, AND DO NOTES Contact my health insurance to see if I need a pre-approval for any of these treatments.
+Identify who will come with me and help me get to my conditioning chemotherapy appointments?
+Determine where we will stay, travel arrangements to the CAR T center, transportation to and from the center, and any parking costs.
+Determine how much will we need to spend for meals and other expenses while we are traveling.
 Look into transportation, lodging, and financial assistance, if needed.
-What do we need friends and family to help with at home so I can get to my apheresis appointment?
-Childcare?
-Eldercare?
-Housesitting?
-Pet-sitting?
-Help with planning?
-House care (Ex: garbage collection, watering plants, mail collection) Contact my health insurance to see if I need a pre-approval for any of these treatments.
+Decide what do we need friends and family to help with at home so I can get to my conditioning chemo.
+Childcare Eldercare House sitting Pet-sitting Help with planning House care (Ex: garbage collection, watering plants, mail collection) Request time off from work and talk to my employer about FMLA.
+Remind my caregiver to also do so, if needed.

-Do I or my loved one need to request time off work?
-Should we talk to our employer(s) about FMLA?
 Look into disability benefits if I haven't already done so.

-Work with social worker for assistance.
-Who can my caregiver turn to for support?
+Determine who my caregiver can turn to for support.

 Other planning issues: